isaacfungg/obsidian/coding/AWS/Cloud Practitioner Essentials/Module 5.md

 ***
 #### Additional Database Services
-`Amazon DocumnetDB`: A document database service that supports MongoDB workloads `Amazon Neptune`: A graph database service
+`Amazon DocumnetDB`: A document database service that supports MongoDB workloads

+`Amazon Neptune`: A graph database service
-* For highly connected datasets, such as recommendation engines, fraud detection, and knowledge graphs `Amazon Quantum Ledger Database`: A ledger database service
+* For highly connected datasets, such as recommendation engines, fraud detection, and knowledge graphs

+`Amazon Quantum Ledger Database`: A ledger database service
+* Can review a complete history of all the changes that have been made to your application data

+`Amazon Managed Blockchain`: A service that you can use to create and manage blockchain networks with open-source frameworks
+* Allows multiple parties run transactions and share data without a central authority

+`Amazon ElastiCache`: A service that adds caching layers on top of your databases to help improve the read times of common requests
+* Supports Redis and Memcached

+`Amazon DynamoDB Accelerator`: An in-memory cache for DynamoDB
+* Helps improve response times from single-digit milliseconds to microseconds